 And if you archive or migrate a process, the audit trail goes along with everything else.

-Some workflow systems get worried, or even raise errors, if a process takes “too long.”
+Some workflow automation systems get worried, or even raise errors, if a process takes “too long.”
 Running workflows consume resources.
 Still other systems might not handle too much simultaneous activity gracefully.
 Some might control how much work can happen, and how quickly, based on how much you pay.

-WEBCON is different.
+WEBCON workflow management software is different.
 A running process instance is, by default, at rest.
 Consuming zero resources other than database storage.
 They’ll happily run for years if that’s what you need.
 They’ll be awakened by button clicks, timer events, web service calls, email arrivals, and other events, but they’re not “waiting” for them, consuming resources while doing so.

 Which means you can run a lot of workflows at the same time.
 A lot.
 Like, really, a lot.

-Most platforms are linear, or sequential, in nature.
+Most workflow automation platforms are linear, or sequential, in nature.
 There may be some looping, branching, and perhaps a bit of jumping around, but ultimately the workflow starts in one place and ends in another.

 And “finished” need not mean “final”.
 You can revive workflow instances that are finished and return them to active status if need be.
 You thought you were done but you’re not.
 It happens, and it’s not a problem.